Agent-Hellboy/flask-starter/README.rst

   - Linting configuration (flake8)
   - Test configuration (pytest)

-you will have below routes by default
+You will have the following routes by default

 .. code:: py